JRayHunt/Pewlett-Hackard-Analysis/README.md

 ![Retiring_titles.PNG](/analysis/Retiring_titles.PNG)

 There are 1549 employees that are eligible for a mentorship program.
-This is not enough current employees to take on senior and leadership roles at Pewlett Hackard.
-Additional hiring of senior engineers and senior staff should be planned for.

 Need to evaluate by dept.

 Additionally, the salary of the retiring employees should be analysed to plan for the budget to replace these employees given today's salary expectations.